Our process

 - Open-source repo of internal tooling we built (if any)

-- Your time commitment
+Your commitment

-- Bi-weekly check-ins for retainer; daily for handoff weeks
+Varies by retainer structure.
+Bi-weekly check-ins for retainer; daily for handoff weeks

-- When we change or skip this phase
+When we change or skip

-- About 30 percent of our engagements end at launch with a clean handoff; about 60 percent continue 3-6 months on retainer; about 10 percent become longer-term partnerships.
+About 30 percent of our engagements end at launch with a clean handoff; about 60 percent continue 3-6 months on retainer; about 10 percent become longer-term partnerships.

-What we do NOT do
+What we do not do

 No fake fixed timeline guarantees